sohailc/biotix/README.md

 Before the software can run the Arduino recipe, the sketch file needs to be uploaded to the Arduino board.
 Consult the Arduino manual for guidelines.

-A screen recording showing the software at work with the Arduino device can be seen [![ScreenShot](http://sohailchatoor.com/wp-content/uploads/2016/07/vlcsnap-2016-07-17-20h06m09s175.png)](http://sohailchatoor.com/wp-content/uploads/2016/03/recording-020416.mp4?_=1)
+Click on the picture below to view a screen recording showing the software at work with the Arduino device.
+[![ScreenShot](http://sohailchatoor.com/wp-content/uploads/2016/07/vlcsnap-2016-07-17-20h06m09s175.png)](http://sohailchatoor.com/wp-content/uploads/2016/03/recording-020416.mp4?_=1)